charleshenryhugo/Dont-starve-never-really-die/README.md

 In game `Don't starve`, the save-files get deleted if the player dies.
 This is quite annoying if, for example, you have survived for 100 days and suddenly get killed by a tentacle.

 Most solutions for this issue focus on backup files.
-Namely, backup files when you are still alive and recover them after you die.
+Namely, backup files when you are still alive and recover them if you die.
 I tried these solutions for a while and finally `git` came to my mind.

 ## save-files